 This technology customization, company by company, means there is a huge premium on continuing education in technology learning for the professional.
 Most companies offer online courses through subscription services like Pluralsight, Udemy or Safari Books Online.
 These web-based resources allow the learner to pick up what they need when they need it through on-demand self-paced training.
 But in many cases, this approach does not fully meet the needs of the business, because often the skills practiced in the self-paced modality are too generalized or context neutral.

 The bootcamp modality allows for practice similar to real life.

-Our enterprise clients partner with us to develop tailored curriculums with practice projects that mimic what is actually performed by IT teams in their organization.
+Our enterprise clients partner with us to develop tailored curriculums with practice projects that mimic what is actually performed by software engineering teams in their organization.
 Through these bootcamps, companies are investing, up front, in a modality that yields higher quality workforce performance capabilities than other delivery methods.

 A client example

 One recent client came with a request to train 50 employees from various IT teams on a new software version control process.
 The client learning manager noticed there were countless online learning courses that covered the skills involved, and many of these were free.
 But none were specific to his company’s application architecture.

 He chose to tap into the code school model and partnered with us on a customized Upskilling program.
 During a four-day bootcamp, two groups of 25 experienced IT professionals soaked in the new concepts during morning lectures and practiced those concepts in the afternoon using real examples from their organization.
 In addition to our seasoned instructors on hand, team managers were also on site to add context and answer questions as they came up.

 By taking the time up front to train as an organization on a new corporate process, our client got their teams up to speed all at once and mitigated the risk of added time and expense other approaches might have required.